vinaykumar1757/music-player/README.md

-Description:- This project implements a playlist management system using a doubly linked list,Queue in Python.
+Description:- This project implements a playlist management system using a doubly linked list,Queue and file handling in Python.
 Users can add, delete, search, and sort songs in the playlist, and also manage a list of recently played tracks.

 achievements:- Users can dynamically add and remove songs to/from a playlist, sort songs alphabetically, and search for specific tracks.
 The system also maintains a persistent playlist file and keeps track of recently played songs for easy access.